borntofrappe/borntofrappe/src/blog/a-most-feeble-svelte-app.md

 cd app
 ```

-Initialize a pointless `package.json` file.
+Initialize a pointless package file.

 ```bash
 npm init -y
 ```

-Install three packages: `vite`, `svelte` and the much necessary [plugin](https://github.com/sveltejs/vite-plugin-svelte) to have the two work together.
+Install three utilities: `vite`, `svelte` and the much necessary [plugin](https://github.com/sveltejs/vite-plugin-svelte) to have the two work together.

 ```bash
 npm i -D vite svelte @sveltejs/vite-plugin-svelte
 ```

-Much of the `.json` file is up to your discretion, but you do need a field to specify the `type` of `module`.
+Much of the `.json` file is up to your preference, but you do need a field to specify the type of `module`.

 ```json
 {